-These mechanisms can be applied in the 5 years following the payment of the single portion (up-front or deferred) of variable remuneration.
+These mechanisms can be applied in the 5 years following the payment of the single portion (up-front and deferred, if any) of variable remuneration.

 5.6 Payment method for the short-term variable remuneration

 The remuneration payment methods are regulated by specific indications in the Group Policies, defined in accordance with the Supervisory Provisions taking into account the specific regulatory requirements for the asset management sector.